GWiCS/GWiCS.github.io/.github/PULL_REQUEST_TEMPLATE.md

 * Make commits in logical intervals

 #### Once you're done with your changes:
+* Push your code to your forked remote
+* From GitHub, create a pull request to merge into branch in the original repo
 * Add a description of the changes you made:
   * What does this implement or fix?
   * What was the problem and how did you fix it?